andrescabsi14/powerTwo/README.md

-# powerTwo
+# Power of Two

-Power of Two validator
+Application to detect power of two numbers